 If you run a website, even the smallest issues can be frustrating.
 Finding and fixing those bugs is often challenging.
-But while they may seem minor, small website glitches that lead your visitors to have an unsatisfying experience can seriously impact your business growth.
+But while they may seem minor, small website glitches that lead your visitors to have an unsatisfying website experience can seriously impact your business growth.

 Even the most experienced software developers are estimated to make 100 to 150 errors for every thousand lines of code.
 The CISQ report states that even a small fraction of coding errors – like 10 percent – can significantly impact the quality of an application.
 For example, a 20,000-line application with 200 serious coding errors is relatively small.
+So bug logs, bug tracking and reporting are crucial elements of any software development process.

 Yvette Francino, an Agile consultant, says that defect tracking is essential to ensure that identified system bugs are actually fixed.
 Tracking tools provide guaranteed follow-through and offer valuable metrics.